 | Document retention | OBS lifecycle policies + DWS archival |

-The FunctionGraph execution logs in CTS provide an immutable audit trail — every OCR call, every LLM inference, every document access is logged with timestamp, caller identity, and payload hash.
-For a regulated financial entity, this alone can replace weeks of manual compliance reporting.
+The FunctionGraph execution logs in CTS provide an immutable audit trail — every function invocation (OCR, parsing, LLM inference) is logged with timestamp, caller identity, and payload hash.
+Combined with OBS access logging, this gives regulated financial entities a complete, verifiable chain of custody for every document in the pipeline.

 What Actually Shipped (and Why We Cut It Down)